keyboardio/Kaleidoscope/docs/UPGRADING.md

 // Set a value in the keyboard state array to a specified Key value: live_keys.activate(key_addr, Key_X);

-// Set a value to Key_Unbound, deactivating the key: live_keys.clear(key_addr);
+// Set a value to Key_Inactive, deactivating the key: live_keys.clear(key_addr);

-// Set all values in the array to Key_Unbound: live_keys.clear();)
+// Set all values in the array to Key_Inactive: live_keys.clear();)

 // Set a value to Key_Masked, masking the key until its next release event: